mui/tech-challenge-react/README.md

 #### Steps to Reproduce 🕹

 1. Open https://codesandbox.io/s/inspiring-tharp-zc8nr
-2. Type `1` in the textbox.
-The component displays options filtered by input value.
+2. Type <kbd>1</kbd> in the textbox.
+Once the options are loaded, the component displays options filtered by input value.
 The callback `onHighlightChange` log correct value `option 1 1`.
-3. Type `2` in the textbox.
+3. Type <kbd>2</kbd> in the textbox.
 The component displays options filtered by input value.
 The callback `onHighlightChange` log wrong value `option 1 1` instead of `option 2 12`.

 ### Objective